ionic-team/ionic-site/content/docs/pro/deploy/plugin-api.md

 The Pro Client gives you access to everything you need to make these modifications, and it's recommended that you always use the Pro Client instead of the Cordova plugin directly.

+In the following video tutorial, we use the Deploy API to set up a custom Beta Channel that users can subscribe to in order to get updates early!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/I7PC3O4q1ug?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Choose your Integration Type:

 <div style="margin-top:15px;">